ThomasHabets/hamtransfer/README.md

     * TXTail (default 30ms on D74, though I see 11ms with SDR)
     * T108 is time after packet before re-keying.
 * Looks like there are gaps between packets when sent via D74.

+2023-05-29 experiment with 1200 byte packets for 10kB and removed extra roundtrip give best run 8024bps.
+83% of theoretical max.
+Most of that is probably due to the fact that there's always that one roundtrip.

 ## Protocol